Elementary & Middle School Students

 A New Approach to Youth Leadership in Classical Music

 The VMA Leadership Initiative is a first-of-its-kind pathway where young musicians grow as compassionate leaders through real outreach, year-round workshops, and community fundraising.
-Students may join at any time and advance at their own pace.
+Junior Program students may embark on the Leadership Initiative journey at any time and advance at their own pace.
+Explore our “Leadership” web pages for high school and elementary-middle school divisions.

 How to Get Started